vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

 * Ensure your AWS account has sufficient resource quotas for the following:

   * Virtual Private Cloud (VPC) instances.
 By default, each management cluster that you deploy creates one VPC and one or three NAT gateways.
 The default NAT gateway quota is 5 instances per availability zone, per account.
   * Elastic IP (EIP) addresses.
 The default EIP quota is 5 EIP addresses per region, per account.
-For more information, see [Amazon VPC Quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the AWS documentation and [Resource Usage in Your Amazon Web Services Account](#aws-resources) below:
+For more information, see [Amazon VPC Quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) in the AWS documentation and [Required IAM Resources](#iam-permissions) below:

 * Ensure traffic is allowed between your local bootstrap machine and port 6443 of all VMs in the clusters you create.
 Port 6443 is where the Kubernetes API is exposed.